Death Row Conditions in Connecticut (2014)

-The Clinic, working in support of several Iranian human rights organizations, analyzed the standards that have been used in establishing previous U.N.
+The Clinic, working in support of several Iranian human rights organizations, wrote a paper that analyzed the standards that have been used in establishing previous U.N.
 Commissions of Inquiry and evaluated the possibility of establishing such a commission for past human rights abuses in Iran.

 In 2005, a Clinic team engaged in a successful advocacy campaign encouraging Yale University and the Connecticut state government, in response to Sudanese government atrocities in Darfur, to divest from companies involved in certain activities in Sudan.
-The team also worked together with the Connecticut State Treasurer’s Office and members of the Connecticut legislature to develop legislation authorizing the Treasurer to divest.
+The team wrote a report on its findings and also worked together with the Connecticut State Treasurer’s Office and members of the Connecticut legislature to develop legislation authorizing the Treasurer to divest.
 The bill was passed.
 In 2012, the Clinic prepared an update on the situation in Sudan for the Yale Advisory Committee on Investor Responsibility.

 American Civil Liberties Union of Maryland: Challenging Conditions of Confinement in Girls’ Juvenile Prison (2008)

 A Clinic team prepared a memo that analyzed conditions at Maryland’s Waxter Children’s Center in light of international human rights standards and evaluated the extent to which Article 19 of the Maryland Constitution, which guarantees all Marylanders the availability of a remedy for every rights violation, could be used to address violations of international human rights law.

 Human Rights Watch (HRW): Reform of Counterterrorism Laws (2008)